The Best Guide to Whale Watching in Iceland

 The two sunken vessels were promptly raised, and for several years, whaling continued, backed by even greater public approval than before.

-However, with the rise of the Icelandic whale-watching industry, whaling is becoming less popular among the general Icelandic population, with Icelanders consuming only a fraction of Icelandic whale meat.
+However, with the rise of the Icelandic whale-watching industry, whaling is becoming less popular among the general Icelandic population, with whale meat in Iceland mostly eaten by curious tourists.

 Have you been whale watching in Iceland?
 What whales did you see?
 What time of year did you go?
-If you haven't been whale watching, what species of sea mammals are you hoping to see?
-Let us know more about your whale-watching experience or any inquiries you might have in the comments below.
+If you haven't been whale watching, what species are you hoping to see?
+Let us know more about your experiences or any questions you might have in the comments below.

 Download Iceland’s biggest travel marketplace to your phone to manage your entire trip in one place